Revolutionary-Games/Thrive/doc/setup_instructions.md

 ## Running the Format Checks

-When you are getting ready to commit you should run `ruby check_formatting.rb` in order to automatically run all of the formatting tools.
+When you are getting ready to commit you should run `dotnet run --project Scripts -- check` in order to automatically run all of the formatting tools.
 Make sure that that script doesn't report any errors before committing.

 When running the script like that it can take a long time to run.
 See the pre-commit hook section for how to speed things up.

-Alternatively you can run the script `create_changes_list.rb` each time before you run the formatting check.
+Alternatively you can run the script `dotnet run --project Scripts -- changes` each time before you run the formatting check.
 That script will build a list of changed files that the formatting checks will use to skip checking non-changed files.
 But the pre-commit hook is recommended as it is easier to use.

 Pre-commit hook
 ---------------